-Figure 2.
-Distance measurement algorithm

 Geofence Design for Monitoring Purpose

 For an easy and fast application development process, we developed individual monitoring with geofence application based on Traccar.
 Traccar is an open-source modern GPS tracking platform that is developed innovatively and securely [22].
 Traccar provides several features: a live tracking function to monitor GPS devices under supervision, instant web notifications through email and SMS (Short Message Service), simple location history, trips, charts, and summary reports that can be viewed directly on the web or downloaded in excel format [22].
 Traccar also supports the creation of geofence zones in three geometry types: circle, polygon and polyline, and can generate events to enter and exit the geofence zone.

-Generally, the Traccar-based geofence setting is depicted in Fig. 3 below.
+Generally, the Traccar-based geofence setting is depicted in Figure 3.
 This geofence is set during the registration process.
 The handphone needs to be placed in the center of the room for 5 minutes to set the geofence.
 The application will detect the geographical coordinates obtained from the mobile phone participant's GPS.
 Then the supervisor can choose the geofence type per quarantine condition and location, either determined-size or custom-size.
-Determine-size is accommodated using built-in geofence in apps in a circle shape with a radius of 10 m, a rectangular shape of 10 m x 5 m, and a medium rectangular shape of 6 m x 4 m.
+Determine-size is accommodated using built-in geofence in apps in a circle shape with a radius of 10 m, a rectangular shape of 10 m × 5 m, and a medium rectangular shape of 6 m × 4 m.
 The supervisor can create custom geofence size as per the requirement of the actual size of the quarantine location, which a built-in geofence cannot accommodate.